 Lighting is the main opportunity for saving energy in airports.
 Long operating hours mean that lights may be on nearly all the time, providing an excellent ROI in efficient lighting.
 Baggage systems consist of hundreds of motors and belts.
 Together the motors constitute a large electric load and upgrades can create significant energy savings.
 Using efficient motors on escalators can also reduce maintenance and lead to energy savings.

 Hartsfield-Jackson Atlanta International Airport was awarded a USD 6 billion improvement program, spanning 20 years.
 The project is aimed at expanding the airport’s capability in terms of a new 400 room hotel, new runway, and a concourse.
 The expansion work began in June 2016, and plans are afoot to flood the terminals with natural lights instead of artificial lighting systems.

-Geographically, the airport lighting market would be led by the Middle East, Latin America, and some Asian countries, due to growing investments in airport infrastructure.
+Geographically, Asia-Pacific is expected to have the highest growth, owing to growing investments in airport infrastructure.
 Commercial air traffic has seen a significant rise in numbers in the last ten years.
-Countries like India, Indonesia, and China have seen double-digit passenger growth in the last two years.
-The economic development in the region and a rise in disposable income has increased the preference for air travel.
-This has added an approximate 140 million passengers since 2014, forcing the aviation industry to invest in airport infrastructure beyond runways, for higher returns.
+Countries like India, Indonesia, and China have witnessed double-digit passenger growth in the last two years.
+The economic development in the region and a rise in disposable incomes has increased the preference for air travel.

-Honeywell Aerospace and Zodiac Aerospace are some of the key players in this field.
+Honeywell Aerospace and Hella are some key players in the global airport lighting market.